 Recycled sterling silver is precious silver extracted from used metal products.
 Once the silver is separated from the other metals it is mixed with, it is melted down and reused to make new silver products.
 If you aren’t sure what sterling silver means, get the low down on everything sterling silver here.

-2. Is recycled sterling silver as good quality as non recycled sterling silver?
+2. Is recycled sterling silver as high quality as non recycled sterling silver?

 It certainly is!
 No purity is lost in the process of extracting sterling silver from used sterling silver items.
-The clod of silver produced at the end of the process is still pure silver.
+After the melting down of a sterling silver piece, the clod of silver produced at the end of the process is still pure silver.
+So if 925 sterling silver jewellery is recycled, 92.5% pure silver is extracted.

 3. How do you recycle sterling silver?